Robert-van-Engelen/tinylisp/proto/README.md

 The tinylisp-extras-gc version implements features that may construct cyclic data structures from lists.
 In particular `letrec` and `letrec*` construct cyclic local environments for recursive lambda closures.
-Since it is known when and where this happens, I am using strongly connected component analysis to identify these structures to delete them later as part of the reference count garbage collection strategy in this "extras" version.
+Since it is known when and where this happens, I am using strongly connected component (SCC) analysis to identify these structures to delete them later as part of the reference count garbage collection strategy implemented in this "extras" version.

+Constructing an SCC, when it is detected in a `letrec` or `letrec*` for recursive functions, takes *O(n)* time for *n* cells that constitute the source code lists of the recursive local `letrec` and `letrec*` function definitions.
+This is done only once when evaluating the `letrec` or `letrec*`, even when the local functions recurses many times.
+Garbage collecting the SCC afterwards only takes *O(1)* unit time to check if all references to the SCC are gone, then it takes *O(n)* time to delete the entire SCC.

 Furthermore, since this version also implements `catch` and `throw`, I've added an exception stack that is used whenever `catch` is called.
 This exception